normandydeck1/tocgen/README.md

 Troubleshooting
 ---------------

-Keep in mind that <code>eol</code> inside your .tocgen file equals your IDE's setup.
+Keep in mind that <code>eol</code> inside your <code>.tocgen</code> (JSON) file equals your IDE's setup.
 Otherwise Tocgen fails to detect existing table of contents and therefore generates a fresh one.